 4.1 How To Improve Your Emotional Intelligence

-We all deal with experiences and emotions differently, but no matter how you decide to deal with them, your process should include the following steps:
+We all process emotions differently, but no matter how you do it, your approach should include a few key steps.

 5. Making Excuses